5 Mistakes to Avoid When Feeding Garden Birds

 Contents

-Most people love watching wild garden birds in their natural habitat and have developed an interest in helping sustain the wildlife in their gardens.
-However, feeding garden birds the wrong foods may actually be doing them more harm than good.
+Most gardeners enjoy watching wild birds visit their yards, and many have taken an active interest in helping sustain the wildlife around them.
+But feeding garden birds the wrong foods (or in the wrong way) can do more harm than good.

 Bird Cafe with Trellis